 The M.S.W.
 Program

-Admission is based on an evaluation of the applicant’s transcripts, references, written statement of interests in the field, Graduate Record Examination (GRE) scores, prior experience, and readiness to undertake graduate professional education.
-The applicant must have received a bachelor’s degree from an accredited college or university, preferably with a broad liberal arts preparation in social and biological sciences and the humanities.
+Admission into the M.S.W. program is based on an evaluation of the applicant's transcripts, references, written statement of interest in the field, Graduate Record Examination (GRE) scores, prior experience, and readiness to undertake graduate professional education.
+To be considered for admission, the applicant must have a bachelor's degree from an accredited college or university, preferably with a broad liberal arts preparation in social and biological sciences and the humanities.

-Two distance education programs are offered: Triangle and Winston-Salem.
+The school offers two distance education programs.
+One program is in the Triangle, and the other is located in Winston-Salem.
 Students in these programs complete M.S.W. degree requirements over the course of three years.
 The first two years of M.S.W. study take place at the distance education program site.
-In the first year students take two courses each semester, and in the second year students take two courses each semester, participate in a field seminar and complete 16 hours per week in a field placement each semester.
+In the first year, students take two courses each semester.
+In the second year of these programs, students take two courses each semester, participate in a field seminar and complete 16 hours per week in a field placement each semester.
 In the final year, distance education students complete the degree as full-time students on the Chapel Hill campus.

-The normal time period for degree completion is four semesters of full-time study.
+The typical time for degree completion is four semesters of full-time study.
 However, graduates of undergraduate social work programs that are accredited by the Council on Social Work Education and who meet specific course and admissions requirements are eligible to apply for the advanced standing program.
-In the advanced standing program, students fulfill the degree requirements in 12 months through two summer sessions and two semesters.
+In the advanced standing program, students fulfill the degree requirements in 12 months beginning in May of each year.